mvimercati/vps-no-dhcp/README.md

 The following procedure have been tested on VPS with firmware XS_3.9.00.05.

-The http session expires in fe minutes, be quick!
+The http session expires in few minutes, be quick!

 Procedure: